alexdawn/Arc/manuscript/chapter2-rules.md

 This means levelling up a skill starts easy but gets increasingly hard to reach the max level.

 The other way of gaining XP is using the study or practice downtime activities.
 Learning is best to improve low skills.
-While, practice is the best way of gaining XP for a PC’s good skills.
+While, practice is the best way of gaining XP for a PC’s good skills.(How does the mechanics work?)

 ## Stratagems

 Are either individual or group planned or organised.
-During a rest, a group of PCs can prep a minor stratagem, or for downtime a PC can prep a major stratagem.
+During a rest, a group of PCs can prep a minor stratagem, or with a day or more (typically in downtime) PC can prep a major stratagem.

-### Major Stratagem

-### Minor Stratagem
+Stratagems are a prearranged plan between the party members that are too complex to enact in an impromptu manner.
+The players come up with a sequence of actions, then plan leader make an appropriate skill roll (generally a Mental or Intellectual skill) any number of PCs are allowed to assist.

+A minor stratagem can have 3 actions, while a major stratagem can have 6 action and another 3 per day spent planning.

+For meeting the TN and each value better than the target number the party gets a Plan Point (PP) for minor stratagem and two for a major stratagem.

+While enacting the plan any player aware of the plan making a skill roll, in a manner consistent with the plan, can use a PP to re-roll.
+A character not involved in a plan can be brought up to speed with a minor stratagem in 10 minutes, and a major plan in an hour per day spent planning.

 ## Opposed weaknesses

 Sometimes an attribute works against someone.
-A strong PC might break a weak plank of wood they stand on, or a knowledgeable player distracted by a riddle.
+A strong PC might break a weak plank of wood they stand on, or an intelligent character distracted by a riddle.
 Someone with a high heart value will struggle with their morals to murder someone in cold blood and are more susceptible to mental trauma.
 In these situations invert the attribute by taking 5 minus the attribute value.

 ## HP and Morale

 Health Points (HP) is a measure of a PC's physical energy to carry on the fight and avoid deadly injury, while morale is the PC metal energy.
-If HP drops to zero, the PC rolls for a critical injury, while if Morale Points (MP) drops to zero, the PC rolls for a trauma.
+If HP drops to zero, the PC is exhausted and rolls for a critical injury, while if Morale Points (MP) drops to zero, the PC rolls for a trauma.

+If a character looses HP or MP while at zero instead they will take a critical injuries or trauma roll.

 A normal character will have HP equal to their strength, and morale equal to their heart.